 Note: I received an Advanced Reading Copy from the publisher in exchange for an honest review.
 All thoughts and opinions are my own.

 “It’s all about appearances , Shakespeare.
 Scaring the shit out of people is one kind of shield.
-Acting like a harmless, dimwitted jokester is another.”
+According to this page,acting like a harmless, dimwitted jokester is another.”

 Okay, Rogue Ghost & Other Miscreants is now officially my favorite Warped book so far.
 Why, you may ask?
 Well, lots of super valid and well thought-out reasons, which I’ll be sure to specify below.
 But if you think a lot of them have to do with a certain broody but handsome, morally quite dark grey and notorious Ghost… I’d say how dare y-… yeah you’re definitely right.